Apply White Grub Control for Lawns in Early June

 Lifecycle

 Masked chafers and Japanese beetles have a 1-year lifecycle.
 Masked chafers are Nebraska native insects, so a few white grubs are common in the spring landscape during planting and do not warrant control.
-The theshold level for turfgrass damage by masked chafer larvae is 8-10 white grubs per square foot of lawn.
+The threshold level for turfgrass damage by masked chafer larvae is 8-10 white grubs per square foot of lawn.
 One or two insects per square foot is normal and does not require control.

 Damage